M1ngQu/r.shiny/README.md

 This repository contains a sample `Shiny` application which can be used as a boilerplate when developing enterprise-level applications using the R programming languages.

-The unique feature of the ToDo App includes a:
+The unique feature of the Todo App includes a:

 1. Custom Styling
 2. Custom Shiny Module